Harry Chase (artist): Formal studies and early career

 In 1868, Harry Chase joined the atelier of displaced Southern aristocrat and itinerant portrait painter, James Reeve Stuart, who kept his studio on Olive Street in St. Louis.
 Together with another young artist, Paul E. Harney Jr., Chase studied under Stuart until 1870, when he departed for New York where Chase entered the Antique Class under Lemuel Wilmarth at the National Academy of Design.

 Returning to St. Louis in 1871, Chase was determined to further his studies at the Bavarian Royal Academy of Fine Arts in Munich.
 In the summer of 1872, Chase departed St. Louis for Munich with another young hopeful, William Merritt Chase (no known relation), and they traveled together to Europe.
 Harry Chase studied in Munich from 1872 until the end of 1875.

 Chase returned to St. Louis in 1876, where he staged a very successful solo show and auction, selling 40 works and pocketing enough from the profits to return to Europe to study in Paris.

 Before he left, he married Laura Emeline Eames in January 1877.
 She was known to family and friends as Emma.
-Together, Chase and his bride left St. Louis for Paris, where he would study under Paul Constant Soyer for two years.
+Together, Chase and his bride left St. Louis for Paris, where he would study under Paul Constant Soyer.
 During his time in Paris under Soyer, Chase had a painting accepted to the Salon de Paris in 1878, establishing a reputation for himself as an up-and-coming artist in the broader United States.

 In 1879, Chase changed masters and became the protégé of Hendrik Willem Mesdag, the great Dutch marine painter, in Scheveningen, the Netherlands.
 It was Mesdag and Dutch Impressionism that would have the greatest influence on Chase's style.
 Under Mesdag, Chase was again successful in having a painting accepted at the Salon de Paris of 1879.

 At the end of 1879, Chase returned to St. Louis and held another even more successful solo show and auction, selling a total of 64 works.